 - Reduce the earmarking of donor contributions (in 2018 it was merged with workstream 7)

 - Harmonize and simplify donor requirements

-Enhance engagement between humanitarian and development actors - Closed and streemlined as cross-cutting commitment within the other work-streams)
+- Enhance engagement between humanitarian and development actors (in 2018 it was closed and streamlined as cross-cutting commitment within the other work-streams)

 What is the structure of the Grand Bargain?